dimxy/doc-dev/first-cc-heir.md

 ```
     LOCK2(cs_main, pwalletMain->cs_wallet);
 ```
-convert the parameters from UniValue to c++ types and call tx creation function
+Convert the parameters from UniValue to c++ types and call the tx creation function and return the created tx in hexademical
 ```
     uint256 fundingtxid = Parseuint256((char*)params[0].get_str().c_str());
     CAmount amount = atof(params[1].get_str().c_str()) * COIN;  // Note conversion to satoshis by multiplication on 10E8